 For Toddlers, the ratio is 1:5 and for Casa the ratio is 1:8.

 The children sleep in their classroom on their designated cot or mat.
 If your child does not sleep, they may lay quietly reading books or doing puzzles.

 At Manotick Montessori, we love to explore the outdoors!
 Weather permitting, the children spend at least 1 hour a day outside in the warmer months.
 If the children cannot go outside on any given day, the instructors have a planned alternate program to ensure the students still receive some type of physical movement time

 Yes, the children do wear uniforms at Manotick Montessori.
 The uniform is available for purchase from The Gap or Old Navy, but any variation of navy bottom and white top is acceptable.
 We also have school crests available for purchase at the front desk for $5 each.

 For the French program, the Toddlers receive 15 minutes of French and the Casa classes receive 30 minutes of French each day.
 There is also an afternoon French Theory Program where the 2nd and 3rd year Casa students are exposed to an additional 30 minutes of French in small groups focusing on reading and writing.

 No, the afternoon French Program is part of our full day program.

 Manotick Montessori is known for its well-established reputation in the community.
 We pride ourselves on being a home away from home for the children and our parents know that their children love coming to school!
 Our program is very different from most schools in that we have a strong Montessori curriculum, but we also have an extensive creative program.
-Every teacher at Manotick Montessori truly loves what they do and it is evident every day in their work ethic and relationships with the children.
+Every early childhood educator at Manotick Montessori truly loves what they do and it is evident every day in their work ethic and relationships with the children.